Applications due Nov. 19

-Vanderbilt (VU and VUMC, collaboratively) has the opportunity to nominate one candidate for the Brain Research Foundation Fay/Frank Seed Grant Program for 2020.
-This award provides $80,000 (direct costs) over two years to support new research projects in the field of neuroscience that will likely lead to extramural funding from the National Institutes of Health (NIH) or other outside funding sources.
-The objective of the BRF Seed Grant Program is to support new and innovative projects, especially those of junior faculty, who are working in new research directions.
+Vanderbilt (VU and VUMC, collaboratively) has the opportunity to nominate one candidate for the Brain Research Foundation Fay/Frank Seed Grant Program for 2021.
+This award provides $80,000 (direct costs) over two years to support new research projects in the field of neuroscience that will likely lead to extramural funding from the National Institutes of Health or other outside funding sources.
+The objective of the BRF Seed Grant Program is to support new and innovative neuroscience projects, especially those of junior faculty who are working in new research directions.
 Funds must be utilized within the grant period.

-- PI must be a full-time assistant or associate professor working in the area of studies or brain function.
+The primary investigator must be a full-time assistant professor or associate professor working in the area of studies of brain function.
 This includes molecular and clinical neuroscience as well as studies of neural, sensory, motor, cognitive, behavioral and emotional functioning in health and disease.

-- Assistant professor – Junior faculty with a new research project that will generate pilot data that will lead to R01 funding or a comparable outside grant will be first priority.
+Assistant professor – Junior faculty with a new research project that will generate pilot data leading to R01 funding or a comparable outside grant will be first priority.
 Must provide abstract and specific aims for current grants and indicate if there is any overlap.

-- Associate professor – Faculty who are pursuing new research directions.
-Must explain how the project is a new research direction.
+Associate professor – Faculty who are pursuing new research directions.
+Must explain how the project is a new research direction; a new technique is not considered a new direction unless it pertains to a different area of study.
 Must provide abstract and specific aims for current grant(s) and indicate if there is any overlap.

 Internal application process

-- Brief research plan including summary budget (2-page max including budget);
+- Brief research plan including summary budget (two-page max. including budget);

 – Include closing paragraph that explains how this research will develop (next steps)